 The deductibility of the costs of goods or services supplied for free to non-profit organisations is limited by 4% of the previous year’s taxable profit (by 8% of the previous year’s taxable profit in respect of payments to non-profit organisations in the sphere of sport, physical culture, and physical culture education).

-Changes related to the introduction of martial law state:
+Changes related to the introduction of martial law

-- the range of recipients of funds/goods as charitable assistance for whom abovementioned limitation on deductibility of the costs of goods or services in the amount of 4% of profit is not applied has been expanded.
-In particular, the following recipients were added: Ukrainian armed forces, other military units formed in accordance with the laws of Ukraine, the Ministry of Internal Affairs, a central executive power body responsible for civil defense, state/communal health protection institutions and units of local health protection authorities etc.
+- The range of recipients of funds/goods as charitable assistance for whom the abovementioned limitation on deductibility of the costs of goods or services in the amount of 4% of profit is not applied has been expanded.
+In particular, the following recipients were added: Ukrainian armed forces, other military units formed in accordance with the laws of Ukraine, the Ministry of Internal Affairs, a central executive power body responsible for civil defense, state/communal health protection institutions and units of local health protection authorities, etc.

-- The deductibility of the costs of goods or services supplied for free to non-profit organizations is not limited by 4% of the previous year’s taxable profit in respect to the following goods and services:
+- The deductibility of the costs of goods or services supplied for free to non-profit organisations is not limited by 4% of the previous year’s taxable profit in respect to the following goods and services:

 The obligatory Ukrainian social security insurance contributions, including state pension contributions charged on payroll expenses, are deductible for employers.